apollographql/runtime-testing-framework/docs/src/guides/hello-world.md

 ---
 ```

-There's nothing special about the `combined-output.txt` file here: it is just being created by the
-test script we are using in the test plan.
-The `echo-message.sh` and `teardown.sh` scripts have come
+The `echo-message.sh` and `teardown.sh` scripts came from the **FileProviders** specified in our
-from the **FileProviders** specified in our scenario and environment config files:
+scenario and environment config files:

 #### echo-message.sh